SWAP: Towards Copyright Auditing of Soft Prompts via Sequential Watermarking: Revisiting Existing Verification Method

 \textbf{The Limitation of Using Backdoor Attack on CLIP for Watermarking.} The primary limitation is that when traditional CLIP backdoor watermarking methods are directly adapted to the prompt learning paradigm, they fail to embed the misclassification behavior, rendering the watermarks ineffective.
 This failure stems from a fundamental difference in scale: the methods designed for the CLIP model architecture cannot function within the parameter-efficient module of soft prompts.
 Fundamentally, we argue that the underlying reason for these failures is that the watermark shares the same decision space as the primary task, yet its goal is the complete opposite of the model's objective.
 This objective opposition requires a large number of parameter updates and a significant training data budget to create a `misclassifying association' significant enough to override correct classification, which the prompt learning paradigm lacks.

 To verify it, we adapt three backdoor attacks designed for the CLIP models, including BadEncoder \citep{jia2022badencoder}, mmPoison \citep{yang2023data}, and BadCLIP \citep{liang2024badclip}, to the CLIP prompt learning framework.
-Specifically, we adapt these attacks to a prompt-learning setting using the MaPLe \citep{khattak2023maple} with the Caltech101 \citep{fei2004learning}.
+Specifically, we adapt these attacks to a prompt-learning setting using the MaPLe \citep{khattak2023maple} on Caltech101 \cite{fei2004learning}, ImageNet \cite{deng2009imagenet}, and OxFordPets \cite{parkhi2012cats}.
 For the experiments, we strictly follow the original settings of each method.
 As shown in Table~\ref{badclip}, our results indicate that this adaptation proves ineffective, as all three backdoor attacks exhibit a very low attack success rate (ASR) when applied to prompt learning.
 These results suggest that backdoor attacks designed for CLIP cannot directly adapt to watermark CLIP's soft prompts.
+The experiment is intended as a preliminary motivation to illustrate why existing CLIP-specific backdoor attacks fail when naively adapted to prompt learning.
+To further validate the generality of this claim, we present comprehensive results in Table~\ref{main_res}, which covers diverse datasets and representative prompt learning methods.

 \textbf{Limitations of Backdoor-based Watermarking for Soft Prompts (BWAP).} Since direct application of existing backdoor attacks against CLIP models fails to embed the watermark, we further explore how to adapt existing backdoor methods for traditional deep neural networks and hereby propose BWAP (\textbf{b}ackdoor-based \textbf{wat}ermarking for soft \textbf{p}rompts).
 Specifically, we perform the embedding during the prompt tuning phase.
 With the CLIP image encoder $f(\cdot)$ and text encoder $g(\cdot)$ frozen, $\bm{V}_{f}$ and $\bm{V}_{g}$ are the tunable prompts.
 The prompt developer designates a specific target class $t$.
 We aim to achieve two objectives by updating $\bm{V}_{f}$ and $\bm{V}_{g}$, including maintaining correct classification on clean images x and embedding a backdoor watermark that causes triggered images $G(\bm{x})$ to be misclassified to the specific target class $t$ as mentioned in Section~\ref{preliminaries}.
 During verification stage, the verifier examines the existence of the backdoor in a suspicious model $S(\cdot)$ by checking if triggered images are classified to the target class, \ie, $S(G(\bm{x})) = t$.
 To increase the verification confidence and minimize the impact of randomness, we design a hypothesis test-based method following the previous work\citep{li2023black}.
 More details about the hypothesis test are in the Appendix $\ref{set_bwap}$.